WanShanJie/Testing-Readme.md-file/README.md

-# Retrieve LDAP Member List
+# LDAP Related Scripts

-This Python script retrieves users from LDAP groups and displays them, useful for syncing or auditing Zabbix users with LDAP Active Directory.
+1. zabbix-ldap-sync-main-script.py
+2. ldap-member-list-script-gid.py
+3. ldap-member-list-script.py

+scripts can be found in the production server sgspizbxl01a, path: /etc/zabbix/externalscripts
 ----------------------------------------------------------------

 ## Purpose

-- Connect to an LDAP/AD server using credentials
-- Fetch LDAP group members
-- Compare and display usernames-gid in each group
+1. Use to sync LDAP members with Zabbix users based on the groups config in zabbix-ldap.conf
+2. Display the LDAP members of the groups config in zabbix-ldap.conf in GID
+3. Display the LDAP members of the groups config in zabbix-ldap.conf in Username - GID
 ----------------------------------------------------------------

 ## 🧰 Prerequisites

-This script requires **Python 3** and several Python libraries that are not included by default.
+This script requires **Python 3** and several Python libraries.

 ----------------------------------------------------------------

 ## ⚙️ 1.
 Setup Environment

-### Step 1: Install Python 3 and pip (if not installed, go to official Python website to get it)
+### Step 1: Install Python 3 and pip (if not installed, go to Software Center get it)

 * Checking the existance of python and pip
 ```bash